rukaiah-edhah/CodeRunner/README.md

 - **Game Environment**: Avoid lava, beat enemies, pick up coins, and reach save points, all with your pet following you.
 - **Milestones**: Defeat the final boss in the intro level to enter the Spaceship where Python lessons will be held.
 Beat the final boss in the Python level to finish the game.

-## Coming Soon
-Stay tuned for download and installation capabilities.
-While we've taken a brief pause, we're committed to resuming work on Code Runner to make it accessible to all enthusiastic learners out there.

 ## License
 This project is licensed under the **MIT License** - see the LICENSE file for details.